Welcome to ZXSEAL Manufacturer of Toilet Tank Seal Solutions

 • Toilet rocks when you sit on it

-• Floor discoloration near the toilet
+• Floor discoloration or soft flooring

 Tools and Materials You'll Need

-Before starting, gather the following:
+Before starting, gather the following tools and materials:

 • Adjustable wrench

-• Putty knife
+• Putty knife or scraper

 • Sponge or towels